Trinkle23897/Fast-Poisson-Image-Editing/README.md

 For different backend usage, please check out the related documentation under [docs/backend](/docs/backend).

+For other usage, please run `pie -h` to see the hint.

 ## Benchmark Result

 Coming soon!
 We are the fastest.